ICHEC-learn/python-hpc/_episodes/02-timing-simple-speedup.md

 - one instruction carries out many operands in parallel
 - less overhead compared to for loops

-Lets look at a difference example
+Lets look at a difference example:

 ~~~
 def loop_it(n):